Have you ever been curious about the types of hawks in Florida?

 The Northern Goshawk is a large hawk species native to North America.
 It has a black cap, a white face and chest, grayish-black wings, and a rusty red belly.

-This hawk is a powerful hunter of small to medium-sized birds, as well as small mammals and reptiles.
-Its habitat consists of large coniferous forests with some mixed deciduous woods.
+This hawk is a powerful hunter of small—to medium-sized birds, small mammals, and reptiles.
+Its habitat consists of large coniferous forests with some mixed deciduous woods.Â

-In Florida, the Northern Goshawk can be seen in the northern parts of the state, usually around the Panhandle area.
-Northern Goshawks are relatively large birds, measuring approximately 18-21 inches long with a wingspan of 38-43 inches.
-They have long tails with four or five dark bands.
+In Florida, the northern goshawk can be seen in the northern parts of the state, usually around the Panhandle area.
+Northern Goshawks are relatively large birds, measuring approximately 18-21 inches long and with a wingspan of 38-43 inches.
+They have long tails with four or five dark bands.Â

 The adult male’s plumage is grayish above, with light bars on the tail and reddish brown underneath.
 The female Northern Goshawk is generally darker than the male, with more grayish coloration.
 These types of hawks in Florida have yellow eyes, yellow legs and feet, and yellow cere (the fleshy skin around their eyes).
 Northern Goshawks can be identified by their strong, straight flight path and slow wing beats.

-14. Ferruginous Hawks
+14. Ferruginous Hawk

 Ending our list of types of hawks in Florida is Ferruginous Hawks.
 They are a large type of hawk that can be seen in Florida.
 They have an overall light brown color with white patches on the back and wings, and they are distinguishable by their white tail with a black band at the end.